Test in a live environment

 Works wherever you need it to.

 C# is one of the most popular programming languages developed by Microsoft, which provides features that add elegance and efficiency to your code.
 One such feature is the yield keyword, which was first introduced in C# 2.0.
-Microsoft provides a complete language reference on yield keyword statements to explore more on using them in iterator methods, which you can view here.
+Microsoft provides a complete language reference on yield keyword statements to explore more on using them in iterator methods, which you can view in the official Microsoft documentation on yield.

 In this article, we'll look into yield return in C#, exploring its functionality, use cases, and how it can transform the way you approach iteration.